GilianPonte/gilianponte.github.io/scraping_with_R.md

 # Introduction
 Scraping is a time-saving skill.
 It makes you save time for more important things in your daily routine work or hobbies (for example: getting coffee for your colleagues).
 More important in my experience, for most companies it enables the company to analyse its competitors' pricing strategy, product availability or collect reviews to do a sentiment analysis.
 In this case, we will scrape some prices from a Dutch webshop (please don't sue me).
+This case is pure for educational purposes...

 # Let's start scraping